Why Your Advertising and Marketing for Dental Implants Is NOT Working

 Gain Some Respect for Yourself

 If you discount your high-level services, your patients are going to think of you as a cheap used car salesman.
-All the work and investment will go to waste if you people only come to you based on price.
+All the work and investment will go to waste if people only come to you based on price.

 Dental implants are a considered purchase—meaning that people put a lot of thought into getting a dental implant.
 It’s not like getting an ice cream cone on whim.